© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dolaucothi Mound is a scheduled monument protected by Cadw under reference CM167.
 View the official record →

-Dolaucothi Mound is a Roman industrial earthwork located in Carmarthenshire, Wales, situated within the wider Dolaucothi gold mining complex.
+Dolaucothi Mound is a Roman industrial mound situated in Carmarthenshire, Wales, forming part of the extensive Roman gold-mining complex at Dolaucothi.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM167.

 Dolaucothi Mound dates from the roman period, and is classified as a mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dolaucothi Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM167.